-A 2 bedroom apartment is likely to have much, much less in it than even a 2 or 3 bedrooms home.
+A 2 bedroom apartment is likely to have much, much less in it than even 2 or 3 bedrooms home.
 There’s less space to work with and you often don’t have appliances like refrigerators and ovens to take with you.
-So, your costs for a 2 bedroom apartment are going to, often, be much less expensive than what you’d pay for a 2 or 3 bedrooms home.
+So, your costs for a 2 bedroom apartment are going to, often, be much less expensive than what you’d pay for 2 or 3 bedrooms home.

 Many people who are moving out of apartments actually explore their options for moving their own stuff because of much simpler the move is than when you’re moving out of a home.

-On average, people who are moving a 2 bedroom apartment are only going to need a couple of hours of labor in order to get everything accomplished.
+On average, people who are moving to a 2 bedroom apartment are only going to need a couple of hours of labor in order to get everything accomplished.